 This area is closed to motorized vehicles when it is wet and muddy.
 Although the trails are still open to hikers and mountain bikes under these conditions it's a good idea to stay off.
 The clay in the soils can turn nasty pretty quick.
 Check with the BLM Royal Gorge Field Office, 719-269-8500 for the current status.
 They also have it on their recreation page but it currently isn't available due to the shutdown.

 Located in the climate capitol of Colorado, this new trail system is rideable year round.
 This trail system is comprised of fun singletrack trails with a variety of difficulty and terrain making it a great off-season destination when the rest of the front range is covered in snow and you want a little variety from Pueblo Reservoir.

-Be sure to check out Cat's Pajamas, the latest edition to the network where you find yourself on the edge of a 200' rim looking out over Canon City and the Sangre De Christo Mountains.
+Be sure to check out Island in Sky where you find yourself on the edge of a 200' rim looking out over Canon City and the Sangre De Christo Mountains.
+Anticline

 There are a lot of sharp pokey things out here so it's a really good idea to run some type of tire sealant while riding in the area.

-Keep going straight and begin the steep climb up the nasty road (there are plans to re-route this).
-Keep following the arrowed carsonite signs and eventually the grown in road turns into a singletrack trail and you'll find yourself on the rim of a 200' cliff offering one of the most amazing views in the Canon City area.
+Keep going straight and follow the singletrack on your left where it eventually crests out onto a ridge with some amazing views of Canon City.
+Keep following the trail where you'll find yourself on the rim of a 200' cliff offering one of the most amazing views in the Canon City area.